 Disclaimer: Just so you know, this isn’t my usual good-times kind of a post.
 It’s not about my travels and certainly not about something exciting.
-I’m warning you that there’ll be disturbing photos of the inside of my mouth so if you don’t feel like looking at it, please stop right here.
-You can read my travel and finance posts instead.
+I’m warning you that there’ll be disturbing photos of my mouth so if you don’t feel like looking, please stop right here.=) You can read my travel and finance posts instead.

 But if you’re really curious, then I must tell you what the operation was for.
 It’s a minor surgery I had undergone to remove a stone in my salivary duct.
-Maybe now you’re asking, “what?!”.
-Yes, I know.
+Maybe now you’re asking, “What the heck is that?!”.
+Yes, I know how you feel.
 To be honest, I didn’t know about this condition until I had it.
 Not even in nursing school or maybe I wasn’t paying attention back then.
 It makes me very curious about you, guys.
 Did you know that this stone could exist in your salivary duct?
 Do you know of anyone who had this?
 Please tell me about it.